-Assembled to make a difference at Mind in the Making Facilitator InstitutePosted on May 11, 2016 by Beth Duda, playwright and director of the Suncoast Campaign for Grade-Level Reading
+Assembled to make a difference at Mind in the Making Facilitator InstitutePosted on May 11, 2016 by Beth Duda, director of the Suncoast Campaign for Grade-Level Reading

 Thirty-four passionate, dedicated, and committed individuals gathered at Goodwill Manasota this week to begin a three-day journey as part of the Suncoast Campaign for Grade-Level Reading.
 They are the inaugural class of the Mind In The Making Facilitator Institute, and will soon be providing Mind In The Making module trainings for parents, early childhood practitioners, child care providers, and elementary school administrators/staff and interested community members throughout Manatee and Sarasota counties.

 Ellen Galinsky’s ground breaking book, Mind In The Making, teaches parents, grandparents, caregivers, and educators about the important tools needed to raise the children in their lives to be well rounded and achieve their full potential.
 One of the results of the success of the book, which is acclaimed by such thought leaders as T. Berry Brazelton, M.D., David A Hamburg, M.D., Adele Faber, and Judy Woodruff, is the creation of Mind in The Making modules.
 Mind in the Making modules provide the opportunity for facilitated learning to strengthen Executive Functioning skills in adults who take the 8 session course, resulting in better learning environments for the children in their lives.

 The Suncoast Campaign for Grade-Level Reading (SCGLR) embraces the moral imperative to take action to ensure all children, especially those from low-income families, succeed in school.
 Part of a nationwide movement, our region is focusing on addressing the most common issues and obstacles that impact a child’s ability to read.